Anthurium pedatoradiatum

 Sold Out

-Anthurium pedatoradiatum is a morphologically unique species within section Polyneurium, recognized for its palmately divided leaf blades that develop distinct lobes as the plant matures—earning it the common name “Fingers Anthurium.”
 Endemic to tropical regions of southeastern Mexico, this terrestrial aroid prefers warm temperatures, consistent moisture, and bright, filtered light to support its upright, architectural growth habit.
-Its adaptive root system benefits from an airy, humus-rich substrate, promoting strong petiole development and foliage segmentation.
+Its adaptive root system benefits from an airy, organic-rich substrate, promoting strong petiole development and foliage segmentation.
 A visually striking species, A. pedatoradiatum offers both botanical novelty and structural elegance within modern plant collections.

 Get notified by email when this product is in stock.

-Anthurium pedatoradiatum is a morphologically unique species within section Polyneurium, recognized for its palmately divided leaf blades that develop distinct lobes as the plant matures—earning it the common name “Fingers Anthurium.”
 Endemic to tropical regions of southeastern Mexico, this terrestrial aroid prefers warm temperatures, consistent moisture, and bright, filtered light to support its upright, architectural growth habit.
-Its adaptive root system benefits from an airy, humus-rich substrate, promoting strong petiole development and foliage segmentation.
+Its adaptive root system benefits from an airy, organic-rich substrate, promoting strong petiole development and foliage segmentation.
 A visually striking species, A. pedatoradiatum offers both botanical novelty and structural elegance within modern plant collections.